-- Your doctor will tell you when you can return to work, begin playing sports, and engage in other physical activities. - You can purchase small pouches especially well-suited for sports or exercise. - Empty your pouch before you start an activity. - Be aware that pouch wear time may be reduced when playing sports and exercising.
-There are devices available to protect the stoma if there is a concern that the stoma could be injured.
-You can discuss these with your WOC nurse. - If you're using a hot tub, be aware that your pouch wear time may be reduced due to the temperature of the water.
+- Your doctor will tell you when you can return to work, begin playing sports, and engage in other physical activities. - · You can purchase small pouches especially well-suited for sports or exercise. - · Empty your pouch before you start an activity. - Be aware that pouch wear time may be reduced when playing sports and exercising. - If you're using a hot tub, be aware that your pouch wear time may be reduced due to the temperature of the water.

 Water will not harm or enter your stoma.
-You can bathe, shower or swim while wearing your pouching system.2 Check your pouch seal beforehand.
-Waterproof tape may be helpful if you will be bathing, showering or swimming for an extended period of time.
+You can bathe or swim while wearing your pouching solution.
+Check your pouch seal beforehand.
+Waterproof tape may be helpful if you will be bathing or swimming for an extended period of time.

-Avoid wearing a wet/sweaty pouch for long periods as this can lead to Moisture Associated Skin Damage (MASD).4 Pouch covers and undergarments can help absorb moisture.
+Avoid wearing a wet/sweaty pouch for long periods as this can lead to Moisture Associated Skin Damage (MASD).2 Pouch covers and undergarments can help absorb moisture.

-You can shower with your pouching system off as well.
-If you shower with your pouch off, make sure you use a soap that is oil and residue-free.
+You can bathe with your pouching solution off as well.
+If you bathe with your pouch off, make sure you use a soap that is oil and residue-free.